 • ¼ tsp balsamic vinegar, higher quality, thick balsamic

-• 1 handful parmesan, or vegetarian Italian hard cheese
+• 1 handful grated parmesan cheese, or vegetarian Italian hard cheese

 • 1 bunch basil